 Plugin's Performance

 When the Permalink Manager first launched, it was intended to be used for a typical WordPress website with less than 20.000 subpages.
-Keeping this in mind, all custom permalinks are saved in a single database row.
-This is to prevent multiple SQL queries to the database from slowing down the pageload.
+To improve performance, it keeps all custom permalinks in one database row, reducing extra SQL queries.

 Common Use Cases